Introduction: What This Is and What This Isn't

 Abbreviations for baseball terms do not require periods.
 These abbreviations also are acceptable within a sentence.
 Do not start a sentence with an abbreviation.
-It is always encouraged to spell out terms if there is any possibility of confusion arising from the use of an abbreviation or if the use of too many abbreviations has turned your paragraph into alphabet soup.
+Spell out terms if there is any possibility of confusion arising from the use of an abbreviation or if the use of too many abbreviations has turned your paragraph into alphabet soup.

 AA is acceptable for nineteenth-century American Association